nodejs/node/doc/api/cli.md

 added: REPLACEME
 -->

-Enable TLSv1.0.
-This should only be used for compatibility with old TLS clients or servers.
+Enable TLSv1.0 and greater in default [secureProtocol][].
+Use for compatibility with old TLS clients or servers.

 ### `--tls-v1.1`
 <!-- YAML
 added: REPLACEME
 -->

-Enable TLSv1.1.
-This should only be used for compatibility with old TLS clients or servers.
+Enable TLSv1.1 and greater in default [secureProtocol][].
+Use for compatibility with old TLS clients or servers.

 ### `--trace-deprecation`
 <!-- YAML